TacoDark/blog/README.md

 # Ryans Blog

-This is my blog, where i post,. blog posts.
+This is my blog, where i post, well uhhh.. blog posts.